jeremykittel/spring-ai/docs/Spring AI - Revised.md

 # Transcription API

 Spring AI provides support for OpenAI’s Transcription API.
-A common AudioTranscriptionClient interface will be extracted when additional transcription providers are implemented.
+Spring will provide a common AudioTranscriptionClient interface that will be extracted when additional transcription providers are implemented.

 # Vector Databases